reflectoring/reflectoring.github.io/_posts/2020-09-20-processing-files-using-java-8-streams.md

 In the previous example, we saw how the filtering is applied to the stream obtained from the `Files.walk()` method.
 There is a more efficient way of doing this by invoking the `Files.find()` method which evaluates a `BiPredicate` (a matcher function) for each file encountered while walking the file tree.
 The corresponding `Path` object is included in the returned stream if the `BiPredicate` returns true.

-Let us look at an example to see how the `find()` method can be invoked to find all PDF files anywhere within the given depth of the root folder.

 #### Example 12

+Let us look at an example to see how the `find()` method can be invoked to find all PDF files anywhere within the given depth of the root folder:

 ```java
 int depth = Integer.MAX_VALUE;